Playabl-io/playabl/docs/developing.md

 ### Replication

 Realtime replication is not turned on by default and has to be manually activated.
+For development, this is optional, but turning on sessions table replication is useful when working on features involving game management to make sure you match prod behavior.

 ## Local user

 There are two users seeded - a community admin and a player.`developer@playabl.io` is the admin, and `player@playbl.io` is the player.
 Both have the password `let-me-in-please`.

+## Common development commands

+The supabase CLI has several commands for interacting with the database that are helpful.
+[Find them here](https://supabase.com/docs/reference/cli/supabase-db).

+Most other frequently needed commands are setup as package scripts, so see the [package.json](../package.json) for available commands.